andreipfeiffer/css-in-js/README.md

 The library API returns a `string` which we have to add to our component or element;

 - this is similar how we would normally style React components, so it's easy to adopt because we don't have to learn a new way of dealing with styles;
-- to combine styles we'll probably have to use string concatenation;
+- to combine styles we have to use string concatenation;

 [⬆️ to overview](#overview)